A compilation of clubmates’ shoe preferences

 Sal Chaffey: Salomon Speedcross and VJ Integrator

 I’ve bought Size 7 Salomon Speedcrosses back-to-back for the last 13 years for urbans and training runs.
-For many years they were only available in black, but now I have then in a cyan/duck-egg blue combo.
-I find them really comfy and the kevlar toggle great for a quick loosen!
+For many years they were only available in black, but now I have them in a cyan/duck-egg blue combo.
+I find them really comfy and the Kevlar toggle great for a quick loosen!
 I retired my last pair after walking Offa’s Dyke and christened the new pair at the Sprint Relays.

 I have a pair of dobspikes for terrain events: VJ Integrators.
 These normally last two or three years, the Speedcrosses only one.
 I buy form Sportsshoesdirect but never get my act together to claim the BOF discount.
 The Derby Runner also gives good discounts and of course I get the Integrators from CompassPoint.